AlfredoDevloper/AlfredoDevloper/README.md

 - 👋 Hi, I’m @AlfredoDevloper
-- 👀 I’m interested in php backend area
+- 👀 I’m interested in Node.js backend area
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning Node.js
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Angola
+- 📫 How to reach me: Angola
 - 😄 Pronouns: Francisco or Mong
 - ⚡ Fun fact: I can't see an angolan working with coding...